Philip Green’s retail empire Arcadia calls in administrators

-LONDON (AP) — Arcadia Group, the British retail empire that has been run by the billionaire Philip Green for 18 years, was placed into a type of bankruptcy protection on Monday, a decision that effectively puts around 13,000 jobs at risk.
+LONDON (AP) — Arcadia Group, the sprawling British retail empire that includes Topshop and has been run by billionaire Philip Green since 2002, was placed into a type of bankruptcy protection on Monday, a move that effectively puts around 13,000 jobs at risk.

-In another blow to the country’s retail industry in the run-up to the crucial Christmas trading period, the owner of such brands such as Topshop, Dorothy Perkins and Miss Selfridge, said it had called in administrators from Deloitte.
-The move protects Arcadia from creditors while a buyer is sought for all or parts of the company.
+In another blow to the country’s retail industry during the coronavirus pandemic, Arcadia said it had called in administrators from Deloitte.
+The decision protects Arcadia from creditors while a buyer is sought for all or parts of the company.

-“This is an incredibly sad day for all of our colleagues as well as our suppliers and our many other stakeholders,” said Ian Grabiner, Arcadia’s chief executive.
+“The impact of the COVID-19 pandemic, including the forced closure of our stores for prolonged periods, has severely impacted on trading across all of our brands,” said Ian Grabiner, Arcadia’s chief executive.

-“The impact of the COVID-19 pandemic, including the forced closure of our stores for prolonged periods, has severely impacted on trading across all of our brands,” he added.
+“Ultimately, however, in the face of the most difficult trading conditions we have ever experienced, the obstacles we encountered were far too severe,” he added.

-Arcadia is arguably the biggest name to have been hammered by the closure of stores during the pandemic, with rivals in Britain including Debenhams, Edinburgh Woollen Mill Group and Oasis Warehouse all sliding into insolvency.
+Arcadia, which also owns other long-established outlets in British town centers such as Burton, Dorothy Perkins and Miss Selfridge, is arguably the biggest British retailing casualty during the pandemic.
+Others, such as Debenhams, Edinburgh Woollen Mill and Oasis Warehouse have all slid into insolvency since lockdown measures were first imposed in March.

-Analysts have said that the pandemic hasn’t been solely behind the company’s woes.
-Like other long-established retail outlets in British town centers, Arcadia has faced increased competition from low-cost rivals like Primark, as well as from online disrupters such as ASOS and Boohoo.
+Analysts have said that the pandemic hasn’t been solely behind Arcadia’s woes.
+For years, Arcadia has struggled to respond to the increased competition from low-cost rivals like Primark, as well as from online disrupters such as ASOS and Boohoo.

 Critics have also said that the 68-year-old Green, who has been embroiled in a series of controversies over the past few years, hasn’t invested enough in the businesses to get them in shape to deal with the new competition in retail.